gwax/www-gwax/posts/2004/06/videos-cults-girls-and-islam.rst

 the other Islamic library building in the world (I really can not stress how very big this place was and with all sorts of magical links and shortcuts).
-I noticed spectacular piece of cloth and asked the attendant what it was, only to receive the respone that since I had touched it, it would have to be destroyed.
+I noticed spectacular piece of cloth and asked the attendant what it was, only to receive the response that since I had touched it, it would have to be destroyed.
 I tried to argue against its destruction on the grounds that it was one of the most beautiful things to have every graced the universe, but the attendant steadfastly maintained that since